-The Riksdag and the Riksdag Administration are closely following current events connected to the spread of the coronavirus in Sweden.
-On this page, you will find comprehensive information on the efforts that are in progress and the decisions that are being taken in connection with the coronavirus.
+The Riksdag and the Riksdag Administration are closely following current events connected to the COVID-19 pandemic in Sweden.
+On this page, you will find comprehensive information on the efforts that are in progress and the decisions that are being taken in connection with the pandemic.
 This page is being updated continuously.

 The Riksdag Administration has undertaken a number of measures to enable the Riksdag to continue working despite the coronavirus.

 The measures are based on recommendations from the relevant authorities and agencies.
-The aim is to reduce the risk of parliamentary work being affected by the coronavirus and to reduce the risk of the virus spreading.
+The aim, throughout, has been to reduce the risk of parliamentary work being affected by the coronavirus and to reduce the risk of the virus spreading.

 The task of the Riksdag Administration is to support the Riksdag so that it can perform its tasks, both in normal circumstances and in more unusual circumstances, like those affecting its work today.

-The Riksdag and the Riksdag Administration have undertaken several measures as a result of the coronavirus, including more frequent cleaning of Riksdag premises and requesting all officials and politicians who are able to do so to work from home.
-So far, the following decisions have been made:
+The Riksdag and the Riksdag Administration have undertaken several measures as a result of the coronavirus.
+Here is a selection of the decisions that have been made:

 - Guided tours of the Riksdag have been cancelled until further notice.